ihateani-me/vtb-schedule/README.md

 # Not Maintaned
-Rewritten in TypeScript here: [vtscheduler-ts](https://github.com/ihateani-me/vtscheduler-ts)
+Rewritten in TypeScript here: https://github.com/ihateani-me/vtscheduler-ts (Backend) and here: https://github.com/ihateani-me/ihaapi-ts (Frontend)

+---

-# VTBili Schedule API and Webserver
+## VTBili Schedule API and Webserver

 A wrapper around BiliBili Calendar (Scheduling system) into a readable API.<br>
 *(Oh, also some Youtube channels, I guess)*